nculwell/MathStudy/Analysis.md

   - I: http://www.abebooks.com/products/isbn/9789380250649
   - II: http://www.abebooks.com/products/isbn/9789380250656

+- Shilov, *Elementary Real and Complex Analysis* ([Dover](https://smile.amazon.com/dp/0486689220))

+  This translation of a Russian book is an exception to what I said above: it doesn't cover the Lebesgue integral.
+Instead, it includes a chapter on analytic functions, which is (in the US system) more typically covered in a course on complex analysis.
+Shilov covers the Lebesgue integral in his graduate-level sequel: Shilov and Gurevich, *Integral, Measure and Derivative*.

 - Bressoud's "Radial Approch" books
   - Bressoud, *A Radical Approach to Real Analysis* ([2e](https://smile.amazon.com/dp/0883857472/))
   - Bressoud, *A Radical Approach to Lebesgue's Theory of Integration* ([1e](https://smile.amazon.com/dp/0521711835/))